NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 2. Business Logic
 3. Data

-**Front-end UI**
+**Front-end UI - Client Package**
-The Front-end UI contains classes and components that enables the actors to interact with the system.
-The modular classes make.
+The Front-end UI contains modular classes and components that enables the actors to interact with the system.
+This includes logging into the system, interacting with the Map using filters and conditions, displaying a graph.
 Additonal React Libraries are used to support component functionality.

-**Business Logic**
-The Business Logic contains
+**Business Logic - Server Package**
+The Business Logic contains a controller classes that ... loading data from the SQL Database backend into the front-end Application using Spring Rest.

+The server establishes the connection to the database, query the database and return the result to the user terminal.

+**Data Package**
+The Data Package holds the ... organised by city, transport mode, to/from, date and time

+Database will hold all the necessary data to support the application.
+Queries will be processed based on the mode of transport, time of travel and the lat-long details.
+Data related to the different mode of transport will be stored separately to avoid latency.

 *copied from requirements report*
 > Database will have all the necessary data to support the application.
 Queries will be processed based on the mode of transport, time of travel and the lat-long details.
 Data related to the different mode of transport will be stored separately to avoid latency.